icomse/8th_workshop_MachineLearning/Day_5/README.md

-## Data Standards and Usage
+## Applications of machine learning to molecular science

 ### Session 1

-[Application of machine learning to molecular science: A test case of machine learning interatomic potentials ]
+[A test case of machine learning interatomic potentials]

 ### Session 2
 Wrap up and Q\&A